 Approximately 3 to 5 percent of the population has Carpal Tunnel Syndrome due to repetition of motion needed for computing tasks.
 It causes numbness, tingling, pain and weakness in the thumb, index, middle and ring fingers.

-When notebook computers first were designed, ergonomics* were not taken into account.
-Notebook computers were designed originally to be short-term travel options and not meant to be the primary computer a user would work at daily.
-However, today, due to expansion of wireless services and the greater desirability for the convenience of mobile computing, notebook computers are becoming the primary computer for many users.
-Notebook computers are extremely popular on university campuses around the country and the potential for users to develop aches, pains and ultimately a CTD is much higher due to the notebook computer's smaller size and portability.
+When laptop computers first were designed, ergonomics* were not taken into account.
+Laptop computers were designed originally to be short-term travel options and not meant to be the primary computer a user would work at daily.
+However, today, due to expansion of wireless services and the greater desirability for the convenience of mobile computing, laptop computers are becoming the primary computer for many users.
+Laptop computers are extremely popular on university campuses around the country and the potential for users to develop aches, pains and ultimately a CTD is much higher due to the notebook computer's smaller size and portability.

 Ways to Prevent CTDs